 Property, plant and equipment is carried at cost less accumulated depreciation and any impairment losses.
-Refer to note 16 for information on impairment.
+Refer to note 16 for

 Property, plant and equipment are depreciated on a straight line basis over their expected useful lives to their estimated residual value.
 The depreciation chargefor each period is recognised in profit or loss.